valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/migration.md

 |:----------------------------------|:-----------------------------------------------------------------------------------------------------------------------|
 | `AuthorityHourlyRateChangedEvent` | Hourly rates were removed.                                                                                             |
 | `ExternalFormFieldType`           | Enum was removed to increase extendability.
 See [here](/reference/modules/form.md) for a list of external form fields. |

+* **Carbon design system**

+  Scope: Front-end

+  The user interface of Valtimo will now use the Carbon design system.
+In order to make this work in your implementation, first make sure the `@valtimo/*` dependencies in `package.json` are version 10 or higher and run `npm install`.
+  Your `node_modules` folder should now include the packages `@carbon/icons`, `carbon-components` and `carbon-components-angular`.

+  Next, add the follow entries to the `styles` array in `angular.json` in your project root:
+  `"node_modules/@valtimo/components/assets/css/carbon.scss"` and
+  `"node_modules/@valtimo/components/assets/css/carbon-beagle-compatibility.scss"`.

+  The environment files (of type `ValtimoConfig`) now support an entry `applicationTitle`.
+This can be left empty and defaults to Valtimo.
+If another value is specified, the page titles, tab titles and breadcrumbs will make use of this new title.

+  The logos of implementations are now specified through a Base64 string in the environment file, either under the key `logoSvgBase64` or `logoPngBase64`, which means the logo can either be in the `.png` format or the `.svg` format, encoded in Base64.

+  To use your own logo, first make sure to resize it to an optimal resolution if it's a `.png` file (a height of about 30px is recommended).
+If it is a `.svg` image, you might want to make use of [an optimization tool](https://jakearchibald.github.io/svgomg/) to reduce its file size and complexity.

+  Next, create a file in the same folder as your environment files: `logo.ts`.
+From this file, export a string containing your base64 encoded logo.
+Use [this page](https://base64.guru/converter/encode/image/svg) to encode `.svg` to a Base64 string.
+Use [this page](https://base64.guru/converter/encode/image/png) to encode `.png` to Base64.
+Make sure the option 'Plain text -- just the Base64' value is selected.
+The resulting Base64 string should not be prefixed with `data:`.

+  Finally, import this string value containing a Base64 image in your environment file and specify it under the key `logoSvgBase64` for `.svg` images, or under the key `logoPngBase64` for `.png` images.

+  The functionality to highlight the active menu item in the Carbon sidebar depends on the `sequence` numbers of the menu items under `menu.menuItems` in your environment file(s).
+Make sure the sequence numbers the menu items, and child menu items, are consecutive.
+No menu items on the same level should have the same sequence numbers